WWMachine/ID2223ProjectElectricityPricePredictor/README.md

 # ID2223 Project Electricity Price Predictor

 The collaborators for this project are Nils Wiebe Werner and Oliver Westfahl Knezevic, the dashboard can be found here: [https://wwmachine.github.io/ID2223ProjectElectricityPricePredictor/](https://wwmachine.github.io/ID2223ProjectElectricityPricePredictor/).
+The pipeline- and implementation structure is inspired by the laboration 1 in this course ID2223.

 This project is a scheduled price predictor of electricity prices, specifically in the SE3 area of Sweden, based mainly on weather data and the prices 24h ago as well as specifics surrounding the day of the week, month and time of the day.
 The SE3 area mainly covers the central-south region, excluding the very southern area, and importantly includes Stockholm as well as Gothenburg.
 It is therefore a major hub with large demand, causing prices to spike above other areas (mainly the northern ones).
 It is a stateful workflow containing four separate pipelines for the different functionalitites.